-Each fellow’s individual circumstances determine whether his/her family will join the fellow during the fellowship.
+Each scholar’s individual circumstances determine whether his/her family will join the scholar during the fellowship.
 In IIE-SRF’s experience, most fellows are accompanied by their families.

 Many fellows seek opportunities to travel for academic conferences or to visit friends and colleagues.
-When possible, academic departments or on-campus groups have generously provided conference travel stipends as additional support for the fellow.
+When possible, academic departments or on-campus groups have generously provided conference travel stipends as additional support for fellows.

 After one year of IIE-SRF support, many fellows apply for a fellowship renewal, allowing them to continue their work in safety for one more year.
 (Host institutions are not required to commit to hosting a fellow for more than one year, but many hosts choose to extend a fellow’s appointment in partnership with IIE-SRF, when funding is available.)